-The Center for Career Development (CCD) employs over 20 student employees each academic year to work in a variety of roles in the office, including part-time positions and internships.
+The Center for Career Development employs over 20 student employees each academic year to work in a variety of roles in the office, including part-time positions and internships.
 Positions are typically posted each spring for the next academic year and sporadically as openings become available.
-There is a one year commitment to any positions offered at the CCD.
-The list below includes examples of positions offered at the CCD.
+There is a one-year commitment to any positions offered at the Center for Career Development.
+The list below includes examples of positions offered at the Center for Career Development.

 - Critique résumés for undergraduate students.

 - Present to student groups, organizations, and classes on career-related topics.

 - Participate in weekly staff meetings and trainings during each academic semester.